reduxjs/redux/docs/recipes/ReducingBoilerplate.md

     }

     if (typeof callAPI !== 'function') {
-      throw new Error('Expected fetch to be a function.')
+      throw new Error('Expected callAPI to be a function.')
     }

     if (!shouldCallAPI(getState())) {